dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/legacy-behaviors.md

 Most flags exist to configure runtime behaviors with multiple valid choices.
 The right choice may vary based on the environment, user preference, or the specific invocation.

 Another category of flags provides existing projects with a migration window for runtime behaviors that are changing in newer releases of dbt.
-These flags help us achieve a balance between these goals, which can otherwise be in tension:
+These flags help us achieve a balance between these goals, which can otherwise be in tension, by:
-1. Providing a better, more sensible, and more consistent default behaviour for new users/projects going forward
+- Providing a better, more sensible, and more consistent default behavior for new users/projects.
-2. Providing a migration window for existing users/projects — nothing changes overnight without warning
+- Providing a migration window for existing users/projects &mdash; nothing changes overnight without warning.
-3. Maintainability of dbt software.
-Every fork in behaviour requires additional testing & cognitive overhead that slows future development.
+- Providing maintainability of dbt software.
+Every fork in behavior requires additional testing & cognitive overhead that slows future development.
 These flags exist to facilitate migration from "current" to "better," not to stick around forever.

 These flags go through three phases of development:
 1. **Introduction:** The flag is introduced, and the logic added within dbt to support both 'old' + 'new' behaviours.